Endotrivial modules for finite groups via homotopy theory: Proof of Theorem

-That the right map is an equivalence in $D^b(kN_G(P))/K^b(kN_G(P))$ is an adaption of Quillen's proof that the (reduced) Steinberg complex is isomorphic to a finite complex of projectives \cite[Prop 4.1 and 4.5]{quillen78} (see also \cite[Thm.~2.7.4]{webb91} and \cite{symonds08}): Choose a Sylow $p$--subgroup $S'$ of $N_G(P)$, and note that it is enough to prove that the map is an equivalence in $D^b(kS')/K^b(kS')$, since projectivity is detected on a Sylow $p$--subgroup.
-Also since $|\calS_p(G)|^{S'} \to |\calS_p(G)|^P$ is a an $S'$--homotopy equivalence, it is enough to prove the statement with $P$ replaced by $S'$.
-Now, set $\Delta = |\calS_p(G)|$ and $\Delta_s$ is singular set under the $S'$--action, and note that by definition we have an exact sequence of chain complexes
+We show that the right map is an equivalence in $D^b(kN_G(P))/\Dperf(kN_G(P))$ by generalizing Quillen's proof that the (reduced) Steinberg complex is isomorphic to a finite complex of projectives \cite[Prop 4.1 and 4.5]{quillen78} (see also \cite[Thm.~2.7.4]{webb91} and \cite{symonds08}): Choose a Sylow $p$--subgroup $S'$ of $N_G(P)$, and note that it is enough to prove that the map is an equivalence in $D^b(kS')/\Dperf(kS')$ (since an element in the bounded derived category is perfect if, in the notation of Section~\ref{rickard-subsec}, $P_r/\im(d_{r+1})$ is projective, which is detected on a Sylow $p$--subgroup).
+Also since $|\calS_p(G)|^{S'} \to |\calS_p(G)|^P$ is an $S'$--homotopy equivalence, it is enough to prove the statement with $P$ replaced by $S'$.
+Now, set $\Delta = |\calS_p(G)|$ and let $\Delta_s$ denote the singular set under the $S'$--action, i.e., the union of all simplicies where $S'$ does not act freely.
+By definition we have an exact sequence of chain complexes